OskarWiiala/Smartsoft/README.md

 2. Run npm install.

-3. Export the [SQL file](Smartsoft_db.sql) into your Metropolia MySQL phpMyAdmin to create the database tables.
+3. Run the SQL commands in [this SQL file](Smartsoft_db.sql) in your Metropolia MySQL phpMyAdmin to create the database tables.

 4. Create an .env file including: